-A block of rooms has been reserved for Value of Biogas delegates at $139.00, plus HST.
+A block of rooms has been reserved for Value of Biogas delegates.
 To book, please contact the hotel reservation desk directly at 819-778-3880 and note your affiliation with the Value of Biogas East Conference.

 For those flying into Ontario, Ottawa airport (YOW) is a 20 minute drive to the conference venue.
 The downtown Ottawa train station at 200 Tremblay Road is a 15 minute drive to the conference venue.
 Car rental service and taxis are available at the airport and train station.